caggtaagtat/Endothelial-mtRNA/README.md

 <br />

 ### FASTQ file processing
-Reads were trimmed or even wholly discarded, based on base calling quality and adapter content with the help of the tool Trimmomatic version 0.36 (script FFP1).
-Afterwards, extent of rRNA depletion before library preparation was measured by mapping the reads to rRNA databases using sortMeRNA algorithm version 2.1b (script FFP2).
+Reads were trimmed or even wholly discarded, based on base calling quality and adapter content with the help of the tool Trimmomatic version 0.36 (script1 FFP1).
+Afterwards, extent of rRNA depletion before library preparation was measured by mapping the reads to rRNA databases using sortMeRNA algorithm version 2.1b (script2 FFP2).
 <br />
 <br />